Beyond VLC. Other video players

 Video edition

-Surprisingly, choosing a video editor is one of the most controversial topics I've written about in Linux Adictos.
+Surprisingly, choosing a video editor is one of the most contentious topics I've ever written about at Linux Addicts.
 Each title seems to have its group of supporters.

 Posts to recommend one for this article, the choice falls on flowblade which is ideal for both beginners and advanced users.
 It allows you to combine various multimedia formats and make animations with static images.